‘What is telecare?’ is an interesting question!

 Telecare defined

-This is a good definition.
-It has appeared in a number of publications, but its original source is unclear.
-To elaborate the meaning, devices range from those where the user presses a button that raises an alert at a control centre, to systems that monitor the person’s well-being and/or environment and which trigger (without, if necessary, conscious involvement) a warning that the person’s well-being has deteriorated, or that an untoward event has occurred.
+The above definition has appeared in a number of publications but its original source is unclear.
+To elaborate its meaning, devices range from those where the user presses a button that raises an alert at a control centre, such as a pendant alarm or medical alert/personal emergency response service (UK and US terminology respectively), to systems that monitor the person’s well-being, environment, or both, and which trigger – without, if necessary, the person’s conscious involvement – a warning that the well-being has deteriorated or that an untoward event has occurred.

 Some systems give the person immediate feedback so that memory problems in particular can be accommodated and the person’s dignity and independence maintained.